 Your Hormones During The Luteal Phase

 The first half of your luteal phase is when we see estrogen and testosterone levels drop.
 This drop leaves room for progesterone to take over.
 We also see LH, luteinizing hormone, also decrease through this phase of your cycle.
 Increased progesterone levels can cause changes in your bowel movements, specifically constipation.
-As progesterone levels increase, you may also notice PMS symptoms increase, like moodiness, irritability, bloating, etc.
+As progesterone levels decrease, you may also notice PMS symptoms increase, like moodiness, irritability, bloating, etc.

 If you got pregnant in this cycle, your progesterone will remain high.
 If you are not pregnant, your progesterone levels will drop during the last part of the luteal phase.